 Utah Beach and the German WWII Memorial

 Hello!
 After we left Bayeux, we made our way to Utah Beach.
 Utah Beach is the most western of the five beaches where soldiers landed.
 It was the second landing spot for Americans.
-It had the least casualties numbering 197 who were either killed or wounded.
+It had the least casualties, numbering 197, who were either killed or wounded.
 We spent our time at Utah Beach going through the museum.
-While I wouldn't say that the girls were excited to see all the war memorials.
+While I wouldn't say, the girls were excited to see all the war memorials.
 I felt they did a good job of being engaged and asking questions.
-How much they really understood, I am not sure, but I was watching a new reel where they had interviewed a WWII soldier and he said they had no concept of what war was until they experienced it for themselves.
-As I am sitting here thinking, I am OK with them not understanding as no one should understand war.
-I am OK with them being innocent for as long as they can be.
-After leaving Utah Beach and before heading back to our Air B&B, we drove to the German Memorial.
+I am not sure how much they really understood, but I was watching a new reel where they interviewed a WWII soldier, and he said they had no concept of what war was until they experienced it for themselves.
+As I sit here thinking, I am OK with them not understanding, as no one should understand war.
+I am OK with them being innocent for as long as possible.
+After leaving Utah Beach and returning to our Air B&B, we drove to the German Memorial.
 I felt conflicted about visiting the memorial as they were the enemy.
 They were the ones who captured my Great Uncle Bennett, and at the same time, they were just boys.
-Boys who didn't have much of a choice whether they fought or not.
+Boys who didn't have much choice whether they fought or not.
 They were brothers, sons, and husbands.
 As far as I know, my husband does not have any family who are buried at this sight.
-It is possible though as we are just starting to dive into his genealogy which is a little harder to access.
+It is possible, though, as we are just starting to dive into his genealogy, which is a little harder to access.
 Well, I better run!
 The sun has come out, so we might go on a walk.
-Wishing everyone a wonderful 4th of July!
+Wishing everyone an excellent 4th of July!
 We have no plans to celebrate as it is not a holiday here in Germany.
-We would have to drive over an hour to see Fireworks and I am OK with not doing that.
+We would have driven over an hour to see fireworks; however, I am okay with not doing that.
 We will celebrate next year!

-One more note: the black crosses at the German cemetery are supposed to represent their lack of innocence.
-It is not the fast rule though in other cemeteries with fallen German soldiers.
+One more note: the black crosses at the German cemetery are supposed to represent their lack of innocence..

 Comments